Resources > Articles

 5. Get Your Audience Involved

-Communication is a two-way process, so encourage those at your future presentations to interact with your content.
-Before you present your findings, you might want to tell your audience to interrupt you if they want more clarification about a particular data point or insight.
+Communication is a two-way process, so encourage those at your future data presentations to interact with your content.
+Before you begin your data presentation, you might want to tell your audience to interrupt you if they want more clarification about a particular data point or insight.

 Alternatively, people can ask you questions at the end of your presentation if they don’t understand something or require additional context.